wolever/browsercast/README.rst

 As a bookmarklet
 ................

-When loaded as a bookmarklet, BrowserCast will only be useable for the session it was loaded from (although the BrowserCast metadata will be saved to the notebook, so the cell timings will still be useable in future sessions):
+When loaded as a bookmarklet, BrowserCast will only be usable for the session it was loaded from (although the BrowserCast metadata will be saved to the notebook, so the cell timings will still be usable in future sessions):

 1. Install the bookmarklet from: http://wolever.github.io/browsercast/
 2. Open an IPython notebook (hint: ``ipython notebook``, then "New Notebook")